Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for clients of various kinds
+- Assisted with market research and data analysis for various clients

-- The skills acquired are strong of Excel and PowerPoint
+- The skills acquired are strong for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- The team has developed strong communication and teamwork skills
+- The team has developed strong communication and teamwork abilities

 Skills: